kovidgoyal/calibre/manual/server.rst

 If you leave the Content server running, you can even open the same book on multiple devices and it will remember your last read position.
-If it does not you can force a syn by tapping in the top quarter and choosing :guilabel:`Sync`.
+If it does not you can force a sync by tapping in the top quarter and choosing :guilabel:`Sync`.

 .. note:: On initial release, the book reader is fully functional but is